 July 5th 2011

-The most popular rolling cream of the twentieth century, ‘Pompeian Massage Cream’ began its life in a drug store in Cleveland in 1901 as an after-shave massage cream.
+The most popular rolling cream of the twentieth century, ‘Pompeian Massage Cream’ began its life in 1901 as an after-shave massage cream.

 June 26th 2011

-Largely driven by new methods of preservation and some suspect research, the early 1950s saw royal jelly being added to cosmetics.
-Beginning in Europe the fad soon spread.
+Largely driven by new methods of preservation and some suspect research, the 1950s saw royal jelly being added to a number of cosmetic lines.

 June 9th 2011

 It is sometimes said that Eugene Rimmel was the originator of mascara.
-However the product he made – called Water Cosmetique – was developed to be used on men’s moustaches not women’s eyelashes.
+However the product he made was to be used on men’s moustaches not women’s eyelashes.